DiamondLightSource/blueapi/README.rst

 Releases       https://github.com/DiamondLightSource/blueapi/releases
 ============== ==============================================================

-Wrap bluesky_ plans and devices inside a server and send commands/receive data.
+This module wraps bluesky_ plans and devices inside a server and exposes endpoints to send commands/receive data.
 Useful for installation at labs where multiple people may control equipment, possibly from remote locations.